civicsource/knockout-inline-confirm/README.md

 #Knockout Inline Confirm Binding

-This is a simple knockout binding that allows you to get a confirmation of action from the user before executing an action.
+> A simple knockout binding that allows you to get a confirmation of action from the user before executing an action.

+Read a [full introduction](http://dev.archoninfosys.com/2014/02/knockout-inline-confirm/) to this component with a small demo.

 ##Install with [Bower](http://bower.io/)